phax/ph-jaxb-plugin/README.md

 Versions >= 2.2.11.5 are compatible with ph-commons >= 6.0.
 Versions >= 2.2.11.7 required JDK 8.

+#News and noteworthy
+  * Version 2.2.11.7 - the `ph-csu` settings is now also applied on nested generated classes

 #Maven usage
 Add something **like** the following to your pom.xml to use this artifact: